microbit-matt-hillsdon/pxt-simx-sample/README.md

-> Open this page at [https://eanders-ms.github.io/simext-test/](https://eanders-ms.github.io/simext-test/)

 # Simulator Extension Sample

 ## What is a simulator extension?

+TBD

 ## Creating a simulator extension

-### Create a traditional MakeCode extension
+### First create a traditional MakeCode extension

+> Simulator extensions are contained within traditional MakeCode "code" extensions.
+If you're not adding a simulator extension to an existing code extension, then you must first create a new code extension.

 Create a new project in MakeCode.